Estimating equations for causal survival analysis with pooled logistic regression: Estimating Equations

 \section{Estimating Equations}

 Now we show how a pooled logistic regression model can be expressed with estimating equations.
 An estimating equation is defined as $E[\psi(O_i; \theta)] = 0$, where $\psi(O_i; \theta)$ is a $b$-dimensional estimating function, and $\theta$ is a $b$-dimensional vector of parameters.
 Hereafter, $b$ is considered to be finite.
 The corresponding estimator, $\hat{\theta}$ (often referred to as a Z-estimator or M-estimator \cite{stefanski_calculus_2002, boos_m-estimation_2013, vaart_mand_1998, kosorok_z-estimators_2008}), is the solution to the vector equation $n^{-1} \sum_{i=1}^{n} \psi(O_i; \theta) = 0$.
-Under suitable regularity conditions \cite{boos_m-estimation_2013}, the corresponding estimator is consistent and asymptotically normal if the estimating equations are unbiased at the true value of the parameters (i.e., $E[\psi(O_i; \theta_0)] = 0$ where $\theta_0$ is the true value) \cite{boos_m-estimation_2013}.
-Further the asymptotic variance of $\hat{\theta}$ can be consistently estimated by the empirical sandwich variance estimator $V(\hat{\theta}) = B(\hat{\theta})^{-1} F(\hat{\theta}) \left[B(\hat{\theta})^{-1}\right]^T$, where $B(\theta) = n^{-1} \sum_{i=1}^{n} \nabla \psi(O_i; \theta)$ with $\nabla$ denoting the gradient of the estimating function with respect to $\theta$ and $F(\theta) = n^{-1} \sum_{i=1}^{n} \psi(O_i; \theta) \psi(O_i; \theta)^T$.
-The empirical sandwich variance estimator can be used to construct Wald-type confidence intervals.
+Under suitable regularity conditions \cite{boos_m-estimation_2013}, the corresponding estimator is consistent and asymptotically normal if the estimating equations are unbiased at the true value of the parameters (i.e., $E[\psi(O_i; \theta_0)] = 0$ where $\theta_0$ denotes the true value) \cite{boos_m-estimation_2013}.
+Further the asymptotic variance of $\hat{\theta}$ can be consistently estimated by the empirical sandwich variance estimator $V(\hat{\theta}) = B(\hat{\theta})^{-1} F(\hat{\theta}) \left[B(\hat{\theta})^{-1}\right]^T$, where $B(\theta) = n^{-1} \sum_{i=1}^{n} \nabla_{\theta} \psi(O_i; \theta)$ with $\nabla_{\theta}$ denoting the gradient of the estimating function with respect to $\theta$ and $F(\theta) = n^{-1} \sum_{i=1}^{n} \psi(O_i; \theta) \psi(O_i; \theta)^T$.
+The empirical sandwich variance estimator can be used to construct Wald-type CIs.
 Estimating equations can be stacked to jointly estimate multiple parameters \cite{raymond_j_carroll_measurement_2006}.
-This feature means that the uncertainty introduced via estimation of nuisance parameters (e.g., parameters of a pooled logistic regression model) can be appropriately incorporated into estimation of the asymptotic variance of the parameter of interest without having to rely on more computationally demanding methods, like bootstrapping.
+This feature means that the uncertainty introduced via estimation of nuisance model parameters can be appropriately incorporated into estimation of the asymptotic variance of the parameter of interest.
+If the target parameter is a vector, then the empirical sandwich variance estimator can be used to construct Wald-type CBs for the parameter vector using the sup-t method \cite{zivich_confidence_2025}.
 For further reading on estimating equations, see the following references \cite{stefanski_calculus_2002, boos_m-estimation_2013, ross_m-estimation_2024}.